ngalter/gobeer/README.md

 The user can select a brewery and get a map and some distance info (if we have current location) and hours ,phone, etc.
 The app will save searches.

+# Technologies Used
-Project will be written using HTML, CSS, Javascript, jquery, Foundation Framework
+Project is written using HTML, CSS, Javascript, jquery, Foundation Framework, Google Maps API, OpenBreweryDB.

+# Future Development
+Complete our data sourcing by locating a paid API.
+Determine what extra data we can pull from the Google Maps API.
+Provide ability for creating User Profiles to store “favorites.”
+Add more error processing.
+Geolocator function to populate initial search parameter.